Downtown Gary: Transportation

 The neighborhood is served by the Indiana Toll Road directly to its north, which has exits at Broadway, Grant Street, and 5th Avenue, by Interstate 65 to the east, which has an exit on 5th Avenue, and by US 12/20 also to the north.
-The Adam Benjamin Metro Center is located just north of 4th Avenue.
+Gary Metro Center is located just north of 4th Avenue.
 It is operated by the Gary Public Transportation Corporation and acts as a multimodal hub.
 Public transportation is provided by the buses of the Gary Public Transportation Corporation, which run along Broadway and 5th Avenue.